After going on keto and learning how excessive carbs cause diabetes, I started wondering if the same health risks apply to my dog.

 But are we right?
 Is low carb dog food best for dogs?
 And if so, what are the health considerations?

-What even is low carb dog food?
+What's considered low carb dog food?

 What carbs are added to dog food?